d4rckh/blog/_posts/2020-06-18-part-1-on-how-does-the-netork-tab-works-in-explorer.markdown

 categories: windows research
 ---

-I love researching Windows protocols, and that's how you do it too:
+I love researching Windows protocols, and that's how you can do it too:
 - Do stuff
 - Check Wireshark for packets
 - Google